jrbruce86/jrbruce86.github.io/index.md

 Assertions.assertTrue(expectedResult == actualResult, "The returned result does not match the expected result");
 ```

-<p>Since, as mentioned earlier, the SUT just passes this object around we don't need to verify the contents of the result in this test.
-However, we do need to verify that the method delegated responsibilities correctly as seen in the above code. </p>
+Since, as mentioned earlier, the SUT just passes this object around we don't need to verify the contents of the result in this test.
+However, we do need to verify that the method delegated responsibilities correctly as seen in the above code.

 <b>We can summarize the above code as follows:</b>
   - <b>The customer is saved</b>